 - Senators are expected to attend each meeting.
 In the event of an absence, a senator is expected to have his/her alternate attend Staff Senate meetings.
 Continuous unreported absences by a senator and his/her alternate will be reviewed.
 Refer to the Staff Senate Membership Guidelines for clarification on attendance procedures.

 - Senators will be recognized by a co-chair before talking and, once recognized, will follow the accepted norms and standards of meeting dialogue.
 The co-chairs reserve the right to invoke Robert’s Rules of Order.

 - Guests are invited to attend Staff Senate meetings as observers.
 If the Staff Senate must hold a closed session, then guests will be asked to leave.
 Guests may submit questions prior to the meeting for review by the Executive Committee and speaker.
 They may also ask specific questions of the speaker after the meeting or with the speaker at a later date.

 Amendments to the Bylaws of the Staff Senate

 Changes to the bylaws of the Staff Senate may be proposed at a regular meeting by any member of the Staff Senate.
-To be considered, proposed changes must be sent to all Staff Senate members at least fourteen days prior to a vote.
-Staff Senate members are responsible for ascertaining the wishes of their constituencies.
+To be considered, proposed changes must be sent to all senators at least fourteen days prior to a vote.
+Senators are responsible for ascertaining the wishes of their constituencies.
 An overall majority (more than two-thirds of the entire Staff Senate membership) must be present, and three-fourths of those present must vote in favor of any amendment.
 If the vote is conducted via email, a minimum of one-half of the Staff Senate must vote in favor of any amendment.

 - Approved by Staff Senate September 18, 2014